← Reference Deep-Dives Reference Deep-Dive · 12 min read

 • Suggested improvements from participant language

-Example Prompt for Your AI Agent
+Example prompt for your AI agent

 “Run a message test with 15 marketing directors at CPG brands.
 Test this copy: ‘Customer intelligence that compounds.
 Every conversation builds on the last.’
 Context: this is tagline copy for an AI research platform.
 I need to know if it’s clear, what people think it means, and how it makes them feel.”

-Using Message Test Results
+Using Message Test results

 Getting the right audience is as important as the right question.
+Three audience-design principles apply across all three modes.

-B2B Audiences
+B2B audiences

 TargetTargeting Criteria